onertipaday/pyCOMPASSR/README.md

 mod1$compendium$compendium_full_name
 mod1$values
 ```
 Now we will plot the heatmap for this module using the Plot object.
-The plot_heatmap method will return normal HTML + Javascript code so since we are using a web-browser to display thing we will just need to tell Jupyter to interpret the HTML + Javascript code for us¶
+The plot_heatmap method will return normal HTML + Javascript code.
+We can use RStudio viewer to visualize the html.
 ```{r}
 my_plot_html <- plot_heatmap(mod1)
 tempDir <- tempfile()